 When we retire systems like CUPS (City University Personnel System) or SIMS (Student Information Management System), we will no longer be using both processes.
 The systems may be up for data reasons only until CUNYfirst stabilizes.
 But once we launch new CUNYfirst processes for Finance, HR and Student, there will be no need to do processes twice.
 Some systems will remain, as they perform functions that CUNYfirst will not (example: printing theater tickets), but there will interfaces if their data is required for university or campus reporting.back to top

 you will receive training to perform the exact tasks you need to do your job.
 No more, no less.
 If it is determined you need training on functions outside your role, your bosses will make sure you get it.back to top

 I'm a student who is used to dealing with the bursar, financial aid and registrars offices.
 Will they all have access to my information?

 Anyone who is given security access to assist students in their careers will be able to refer to a student’s record and look at the same information.
 They could even look at the data at the same time, but only one person can update a student's record at a time.
-This will improve service as everyone will be on the same page – no more "he told me that and she told me this."
+This will improve service as everyone will be on the same page – no more "he told me that and she told me this."back to top